chao-chan/SkidCheck-2.0-Edit/README.md

 === SkidCheck - 2.0 ===
 --By HeX

-This addon checks the HAC database (sv_SkidList.lua, over ~50,470 cheaters) and lets everyone in the server know if any are on the current game.
+This addon checks the HAC database (The sv_SkidList files, over ~52,844 cheaters) and lets everyone in the server know if any are on the current game.
 This can not *detect* cheaters, nor can it punish anyone it finds.
 It only does a warning message.

 Check back here often, more IDs added almost daily!